 - Hold life-cycle events such as weddings, brit milah, baby namings, b’nai mitzah and funerals in our Sanctuary

 - Enroll your children in our Jewish Learning Center (reduced tuition with Family Membership)

-- Reduced tuition in Kiddie City Academy for children and grandchildren
+- Reduced tuition in Growing Seed Learning Academy for children and grandchildren

 - Travel with us on trips to Israel and around the world

 - Rent our spaces for other purposes such as meetings and other gatherings

 - Participate in members-only groups such as our Religious Life and Social Committees